-The function of the Investigating Committee
+Overview of the function of the Investigating Committee

 - 3. The IC meets in private and its discussions are confidential.
 The registrant and complainant do not attend the IC meeting nor are they represented at the meeting.
-Following the consideration of a case the IC can issue one of the outcomes below: - conclude that there is a case to answer before the PCC or HC - adjourn consideration of an allegation in order for further investigative enquiries to be undertaken by the Registrar - conclude that there is no case to answer - conclude that there is no case to answer and issue advice to the registrant. - 4.
+Following the consideration of a case the IC can issue one of the outcomes below: - conclude that there is a case to answer before the Professional Conduct Committee or Health Committee - adjourn consideration of an allegation in order for further investigative enquiries to be undertaken by the Registrar - conclude that there is no case to answer - conclude that there is no case to answer and issue advice to the registrant. - 4.
 The IC is not a fact finding committee and must only decide whether, in its opinion, there is a case to answer based on an assessment of the evidence and information placed before it.
-Section 20(9)(c) of the Osteopaths Act 1993 establishes the function of the IC.
-The IC is to investigate any allegation referred to it and to consider whether:

-In the light of the information which it has been able to obtain and any observations made to it by the registered osteopath concerned, whether in its opinion, there is a case to answer'1.
+Section 20(9)(c) of the Act establishes the function of the IC.
+The IC is to investigate any allegation referred to it and to consider whether: - in the light of the information which it has been able to obtain and any observations made to it by the registered osteopath concerned, whether in its opinion, there is a case to answer1.